 Figure A.8: This figure plots the share of policy experiments in each year that has a voluntary sign-up process for experimentation sites.

-Figure A.9: This figure plots the share of non-representative policy experiments in each year, as defined in Section 4.1.
+Figure A.9: This figure plots the share of non-representative policy experiments in each year.
+The notion non-representativeness is defined in Section 4.1.

 Panel D: Test with domain-specific fiscal expenditure